 Who should read “First, Break All The Rules Summary”?

-I recommend every manager should read this book.
+I recommend every manager to read this book summary.

 It would help you learn the wisdom of great managers.

-This book has been written after so many interviews with great managers.
+This book was written after so many interviews with great managers.

-Although every manager has his unique style of managing people, there are still a few common things you can learn from this book.
+Although every manager has a unique style of managing people, you can still learn a few things from this book.

-Before you dive into the summary, let's learn a few things about the authors.
+Before diving into the summary, let’s learn a few things about the authors.

 According to Wikipedia, Marcus Wilfrid Buckingham (born 11 January 1966) is an English author, motivational speaker, and business consultant based in California.